Until thought is linked with purpose there is no intelligent accomplishment.

 ~ Oscar Wilde, Lady Windmere's Fan

-A concretely defined and practically reachable goal safeguards the client against getting caught up in homeostasis and compounding/repeating rather than taking new actions (Watzlawick, Weakland & Fisch, 1974, p.
+A concretely defined and reachable goal safeguards the client against getting caught up in homeostasis and compounding/repeating rather than taking new actions (Watzlawick, Weakland & Fisch, 1974, p.
 111).
 Once a single transformative client goal is established, there is additional therapeutic value in exploring the concerns that may keep clients from reaching their goal.
 Therapists who fail to explore the risks a client may face in reaching their goal, unwittingly facilitate their client's return to homeostasis - dynamic self-stabilizing processes.

 H. Luis Vargas, PhD, MFT